Uri3n/Maldev-Template-Library/README.md

 # Important Considerations
 Each class in this library has an **is_ok()** method.
 This can be used after each method call to check to see if a HeapAlloc call failed for whatever reason.
 The chances of HeapAlloc failing is next to zero, but it is technically possible so it's there if you want to use it.
+These template classes only work with **primitive types**.
+They do not work in conjunction with other classes.
 Also, I made this for fun, mostly because I like data structures.
 If you want to use it, go ahead, but it's fairly incomplete right now.

 # What I Plan On Adding